understandable-machine-intelligence-lab/Quantus/README.md

 </ul>
 </details>

 Additional metrics will be included in future releases.
+Please [open an issue](https://github.com/understandable-machine-intelligence-lab/Quantus/issues/new/choose) if you have a metric you believe should be apart of Quantus.

 **Disclaimers.** It is worth noting that the implementations of the metrics in this library have not been verified by the original authors.
 Thus any metric implementation in this library may differ from the original authors.
 Further, bear in mind that evaluation metrics for XAI methods are often empirical interpretations (or translations) of qualities that some researcher(s) claimed were important for explanations to fulfil, so it may be a discrepancy between what the author claims to measure by the proposed metric and what is actually measured e.g., using entropy as an operationalisation of explanation complexity.
 Please read the user guidelines for further guidance on how to best use the library.